 The chances are that the guitar you buy will need to be set-up.
 By this I mean adjusting the action, neck relief and intonation, and having the nut properly cut.
 If it's old and worn, or poorly made, it might need a fret-dress (levelling of the frets).
 This service will cost at least £30 and more than £70 if you need a fret-dress.
 Believe me when I say that £2,000 guitars may still need setting up and the frets dressed.
 Even at his price point, guitars are mass-produced.

 Do yourself a favour: take someone with you who knows about guitars when you buy.
 You might be lucky; that second-hand Squier may have been owned by a gigging musician who has already sorted out the niggles.
 Someone who knows will be able to find you a guitar which needs very little money spent on it.
 Don’t just buy one, unseen, off of eBay.
 Some of the larger on-line retailers and shops will promise to sell you a guitar which is ‘set-up by our luthiers’.
 They should certainly play adequately, but I have bought very few guitars, which haven’t needed extra work.
 Unfortunately, you’re going to need advice on finding a luthier, as well.
 Especially as a beginner when you won’t know whether or not he’s done a good job.
 I live in Hertfordshire, England, and have had a terrible experience with a luthier I found browsing the Internet.
-Luckily I live not too far from Terry of TJC Guitars in Stevenage, who does a superb job at a very fair price.
-He’s also a gigging musician.
+Luckily I live not too far from Terry of TJC Guitars

-Acoustic guitars, like any instrument, will vary in quality.
+Acoustic Acoustic guitars, like any instrument, will vary in quality.
 The less-expensive models will be made of plywood.
 The medium priced, about £200 to £500, will have solid wood tops.
 The premium guitars are made of solid woods.
 Sometimes makers will use solid woods at lower price points, but it probably won’t be very thin or well made.
 As I said, it will never be a waste of money starting out with an acoustic guitar as you’ re always going to come back to it, perhaps when you’re having a party or barbecue.

+Nylon strung.
 Always used for classical although they can also be used for other styles.
 The classical is the Spanish guitar.
 Heavy strumming with a pick will soon wear out the strings, which can’t really be bent effectively for styles which demand it.
 If you already have a nylon strung guitar in the house and you want to do some singing and strumming, with maybe a little finger-style, this will serve you well!

-These vary in size and shape with the larger, ‘jumbo’ models ones projecting more volume, with 12 string guitars being even louder.
+Steel strung These vary in size and shape with the larger, ‘jumbo’ models ones projecting more volume, with 12 string guitars being even louder.
 Some are fitted with pickups, so that they can be amplified through an amplifier or directly through the PA.

 Electric

 When I started to learn in the 1970s electric guitars were expensive, I think my first was getting on for a week’s wages and it was absolute rubbish.
 Apart from having a terrible action, it would not stay in tune.
 Nowadays you can get some astonishingly good guitars for very little money.
-Check out Justin’s video here
+Check out Justin’s video here.

 If you're a parent looking to buy for a child or teenager, I really would recommend that you buy a guitar with a straight, rather than an angled neck, as the latter will break if knocked over.
 The repair may well cost more than the value of the guitar.
 So I'm talking Fender style rather than Gibson style (descriptions below).